lilithgannone/ics385spring2026/week11/term-project/README.md

 - Marketing Page: Highlighting Unique Location, Affordable Pricing, Amenities, Packages, and Themed Suites
 - Peak Season Calendar (peak honeymoon travel months): Highlighting Best Times to Visit and Local Events

-## Potential Ways to Differntiate from Competitors
+## Potential Ways to Differentiate from Competitors
 1. Unique Location and Themed Suites: Lava Birds B&B will be located a short distance from Kilauea Volcano.
 The rooms will be themed around the local environment, with decor inspired by the volcanic landscape in the hopes of creating an immersive experience for guests.
 2. Cozy Luxury Feel at an Affordable Price: Mid-range, competitive pricing with cozy amenities and personalized service to create a luxurious feel without the high cost.
 Simple amenities like a hot tub, on-suite private outdoor space, included local tea and coffee tastings, and comfortable bedding will be provided to enhance the guest experience while keeping costs manageable.
 The focus will be on the natural beauty of the surroundings, allowing guests to enjoy the unique location without the need for expensive amenities.
 3. Local Experiences: Partnerships with local tour companies offering affordable package deals for guests, such as guided hikes and volcano tours.